duncanmcclean/static-cache-manager/README.md

 3. Enter in the paths you'd like to clear and click 'Clear'
 4. Hey presto!
 Static caching paths have been cleared.

+## Sponsor Duncan

+This addon is open-source, meaning anyone can use this addon in their sites for **free**!

+However, maintaining and developing new features for open-source projects can take quite a bit of time.
+If you're using Static Cache Manager in your production environment, please [consider sponsoring me](https://github.com/sponsors/duncanmcclean) (Duncan McClean) for a couple dollars a month.

 ## Security

-From a security perspective, only the latest version will receive a security release if a vulnerability is found.
+Only the latest version of Static Cache Manager (v1.0) will receive security updates if a vulnerability is found.

-If you discover a security vulnerability within static-cache-manager, please report it [via email](mailto:hello@doublethree.digital) straight away.
-Please don't report security issues in the issue tracker.
+If you discover a security vulnerability, please report it to Duncan straight away, [via email](mailto:security@doublethree.digital).
+Please don't report security issues through GitHub Issues.

-## Resources

-* [**Issue Tracker**](https://github.com/doublethreedigital/static-cache-manager/issues): Find & report bugs in static-cache-manager
-* [**Email**](mailto:hello@doublethree.digital): Support from the developer behind the addon

 <!-- statamic:hide -->